benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## @mentions

 One of the most powerful GitHub features is @mentions.
 You can tag anyone into an issue or pull request by typing `@` followed by their GitHub login.
 They'll receive a notification and can respond.
 You can also use @mentions to tag teams, like `@github/eng` or `@github/eng-ops`.
 When @mentioning users or teams, it's best to provide context in the comment so they know why they are receiving the notification.

+## Cross references

+Another powerful GitHub feature is issue and pull request cross references.
+You can reference another issue or pull request in a comment by including its number (e.g., `This is related to #123`).
+When cross referenced, links are created between the two issues or pull requests, making it easier for others to discover and understand the context of the conversation.

 ## Desktop vs. web